PM-Notes/Prince2/README.md

 ## Plans (3)

+3 levels of plan are suggested:

 1. Project Plan
-2. Stage Plan
+2. Stage Plans - Initiation stage plan, then subsequent stage plans.
-3. Team Plan
+3. Team Plans

-4. Exception Plan

-### Project Plan (for the whole of the project)

-A high-level view of the full project, comprising of key milestones, resource requirements and overall cost and time estimates.

-Defined as:

-> A high-level plan showing the major products of the project, when they will be delivered and at what cost.
-An initial Project Plan is presented as part of the project initiation documentation or PID.
-This is revised as information on actual progress appears,  It is a major control documentation for the Project Board to measure actual progress against expectation.
+Exception Plans can be part of the Project or Stage plans. (( CHECK THIS ))

+> Without a plan there is no control

 Plans provide stakeholders: